-Annual gathering of Chemical and Process Engineers of University of Moratuwa is organized by the ChESS with the participation of department's undergraduate, graduates, academic staff and the representatives from the industries.
-Most recently, the 2015 event was held at Grand Oriental Hotel.
-The night with magnanimous meetings with industrial leading characters passed out from University of Moratuwa was a precious occasion for chemical and Process Undergraduates to meet their role models who can back for each of fresh future willingness's.
+Annual gathering of Chemical and Process Engineers of University of Moratuwa is organized by the ChESS with participation of department's undergraduate, staff graduates. academic and representatives from the industries.
+Most recently, the 2017 event was held at Sri Lanka Foundation Institute.
+The night with magnanimous meetings with industrial characters passed out leading University of Moratuwa was a precious chemical occasion for and Process Undergraduates to meet their role models

-Yaye Padura
+Yave Padura